moabs81/scaffold2/readme.md

 #### My ambitions

 - [ ] I am still learning how to organize actual code, so right now this scaffold doesn't include any directories for code past the src/components level.
 In fact, to call it a scaffold at all is probably pretty generous/incorrect, it's really little more than a directory structure and an install file...
 At some point I might create more structure.
+- [ ] I need to incorporate node environment variables.
-- [ ] My lint --> test --> build task flow could be cleaner or more automated, probably.
+- [ ] Speaking of that, my lint --> test --> build task flow could be cleaner or more automated, probably.
 - [ ] I really only have a hazy view of what I want to do with this, but I want to write a test suite to validate this template upon install. probably validate some env vars, path builds, do a few dependency checks, etc...
 - [ ] Because there are global dependencies, I eventually intend to set this environment up in [containers](https://www.docker.com/) so as to reduce the required host dependencies to only Docker, just as a can-I-do-this exercise.
 - [ ] I also intend to use a scaffolding tool like [Yeoman](http://yeoman.io/learning/) to do this entire process more gracefully at some point.
 In addition to that being a more efficient process overall, the 'React' manual additions make it the process painful.
 More to come...